tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 });
 ```

-> Important note: this extension method is intended for common scenarios.
+> Important note: these extension methods is intended for common scenarios.
 If you need multiple OpenRPC documents or opt-out of reading XMLdoc, write your own code!
-Use sources of this method as reference.
+Use sources of these methods as reference.

 You will also need to [enable XMLdoc generation](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) in your .csproj and you'll want to suppress warning `1591`.
 Without XML, app will throw exceptions on all requests!